darcamo/cmake-integration/README.md

 to filter the target list, you can temporarily override them and display all targets by pressing `C-u C-u` before executing `cmake-integration-save-and-compile`.

-### Project Configuration (Non-Version Controlled Projects)
+### Project Configuration (non-version controlled projects or monorepos)

-`cmake-integration` relies on Emacs's `project` infrastructure to find the project root.
-For Git repositories, this works automatically.
-If you are not using version control or need to define a custom project root within a Git repository, you can use a `.project` file.
+`cmake-integration` uses Emacs's `project` infrastructure to determine the project root.
+ForGit repositories are detected automatically.
+If you're not using version control or need a custom root within a Git repository, you can use a `.project` file.
 Emacs's `project` package can be extended to recognize directories containing an empty `.project` file as project roots.

 The following Emacs Lisp code (adapted from [manueluberti.eu](https://manueluberti.eu/posts/2020-11-14-extending-project/)) demonstrates how to achieve this: